martintoreilly/bif-lab/README.md

 A MATLAB library for efficiently generating Basic Image Features (BIFs) from images.

 ## Quick start
+### Install
+Type `mtInstallBifLab` at the Matlab command line to add BifLab folders to Matlab path

+### Demo
+Type `mtDemoBifLab` at the Matlab command line to display demonstration images and their associated BIFs

 ### Generate BIFs
 Generate BIFs from a **greyscale** image using `bifs = mtBifs(inputImage, blurWidth, flatnessThreshold)`